In BriefBuilder, user roles determine which actions and information are accessible within the software. Roles are assigned at two levels:

 Step 1: Defining version access

-As explained here, we distinguish between published versions and other versions.
-Published versions are the formally published, ‘frozen’ versions of a model.
-This means—by definition—that if you choose published versions only for a role, that role cannot be associated with any edit rights.
+As explained here, published versions are the formally released, “frozen” versions of a model.
+If you select published versions only for a role, users with that role will not have any edit rights, nor will they be able to see non-published static versions.

 Step 2: Defining permissions per functional area